In this section

 Communications Alliance is the industry body for telecommunications providers, and they aim to improve standards in the industry.
 Visit their website for more information about Mobile Premium Services.

-Australian Communications and Media Authority (ACMA) is the federal government regulator of telecommunications.
+Australian Communications and Media Authority is the federal government regulator of telecommunications.

 ACCC gives information about telephone and mobile services, complaints, guarantees (used to be called warranties) and Australian Consumer Law—including unconscionable conduct, unsolicited selling, misleading and deceptive conduct and unfair terms in telecommunications contracts.

 Do Not Call Register is where you can register your details to stop telemarketers calling you.
-Registration is free and means you remain on the register for life.
+Registration is free and valid for 8 years.

 ASTRA is the industry body for pay TV subscription services and has a code of practice for how members handle complaints and customer service.